openshift-telco/ocp4-offline-operator-mirror/README.md

 performance-addon-operator,7.0.0
 ```

-## Updating The Catalogue
+## Updating The Catalog

-To update the catalog,run the script the same way you did the first time and increment the catalog-version.
-An updated Catalogue image will be created.
+To update the catalog, run the script again and increment the catalog-version.
+An updated Catalog image will be created.
 Afterwards do an `oc apply -f rh-catalog-source.yaml` to update the catalogsource with the new image.

 ## Script Notes